dlaing240/Integration-Methods-in-Python/README.md

 In all cases with the 1D functions, the completion time of integral calculations scales linearly with the numbers of subdivisions, which is unsurprising.
 As expected, the composite midpoint method with it's fewer function evaluations has a shorter completion time per subdivision than the composite Simpson's method.
 The completion time of Monte Carlo integration depends on the number of samples in a very similar way to the time performance of composite midpoint, as it uses one function evaluation per sample.
 However, Monte Carlo is less precise at comparable subdivisions/sample numbers.
-The exactness of Simpsons's is demontsrated up to polynomials of third degree, as expected, shown by the constant, near zero error (only affected by numerical precision), and this exactness is broken for the
+The exactness of Simpson's is demontsrated up to polynomials of third degree, as expected, shown by the constant, near zero error (only affected by numerical precision), and this exactness is broken for the
 4th degree polynomial.
 ![simps and midpoint - time - 1d - 20000](https://github.com/dlaing240/Integration-Methods-in-Python/assets/159714200/1f68ac8a-b1dd-4ff3-9c86-e5e8d7449b32)